The Grinch Grinches the Cat in the Hat: Plot

-The Cat returns to the safety of his home, but the Grinch follows him to demonstrate a device he has invented, an "Acoustical Anti-Audial Bleeper", also referred to as a "Vacusound Sweeper", that scrambles all sounds within a 50-mile radius, including the Cat's voice.
-Back home, the Grinch decides to upgrade the sweeper into a "darkhouse", an anti-lighthouse that spreads beams of darkness.
+The Cat returns to the safety of his home, but the Grinch follows him to demonstrate a device he has invented that scrambles all sounds within a 50-mile radius, including the Cat's voice.
+Back home, the Grinch decides to upgrade the device into a "darkhouse", an anti-lighthouse that spreads beams of darkness.

-The Cat becomes upset with the Grinch's hijinks and has a psychiatric session with him in a thought bubble to find out what makes him so mean-spirited.
+The Cat becomes livid with the Grinch's hijinks and has a psychiatric session with him in a thought bubble to find out what makes him so mean-spirited.
 He gets nowhere with the imaginary Grinch (though he is briefly triggered by the memory of his deceased mother), so the Cat then decides to go over and have a talk with him.
 The Grinch makes it so dark that the Cat can't see where he's going, and he crashes his car when he passes a "Dead End" sign.
 The Grinch decides to liven things up by changing the beam of darkness to persimmon pink.

 The Cat takes refuge in a nearby restaurant, while the Grinch sends beams that make things change colors, and literally and crazily come to life, and his hijinks result in confusion all over the restaurant.
-The Cat is now furious with the Grinch and ponders to himself how he can change the Grinch, eventually finding an idea and rallies up everybody in the restaurant to follow him to the Grinch's house.
+The Cat has now become sick and tired of the Grinch and ponders to himself how he can change the Grinch, eventually finding an idea and rallies up everybody in the restaurant to follow him to the Grinch's house.
 There, he leads everyone in a song to remind the Grinch of all of the love he received from his mother and implore him to change his ways and be a better person.
-Before the Grinch can get to the darkhouse to scramble it, he collapses in grief over the memory of his mother (whose reflection in the puddle of his tears comforts him) and he and Max dismantle the darkhouse.
+Before the Grinch can get to the darkhouse to scramble it, he collapses in grief over the memory of his mother and he and Max dismantle the darkhouse.

-The next morning, the Grinch is again happy.
-When the reflection tries to turn him evil again, Max reveals he left the Vacusound Sweeper intact and scrambles the reflection's words.
+The next morning, the Grinch is again happy, but when the reflection tries to turn him evil again, Max reveals he left the device intact and scrambles the reflection's words.